 During a provincial election, the Voters in training program provides an opportunity for voters to experience democracy as a family!
 Small polling stations set up in each polling station allow children to vote, like their parents, by answering a question specially designed for them.
 The small polling stations are specifically designed for children between the ages of 3 and 12, but they are open to all young people under the age of 18 who want to learn about the electoral process.

-During the by-election in Saint-Henri–Sainte-Anne, children will have the opportunity to answer the following question:
+During the by-election in Jean-Talon, children will have the opportunity to answer the following question:

 What’s most important for you?